sindresorhus/got/migration-guides.md

 So if you're familiar with them, you're good to go :)

 Oh, and one more thing...
-There's no `time` options.
-Assume it's always true.
+There's no `time` option.
+Assume [it's always true](https://github.com/sindresorhus/got#timings).

 #### Renamed options